CPA Exam Changes

 - A new, simpler, approach was developed for accounting for goodwill.
-The new approach reduces the cost of testing for impairment and eventually eliminates goodwill from the small company’s financial statements.
+The new approach reduced the cost of testing for impairment and eventually eliminated goodwill from the small company’s financial statements.

 - The AICPA worked on a major update to revenue recognition standards that had a large impact on both the accounting community and the CPA Exam.
-New International Financial Reporting Standards (IFRS) went into effect as part of the 2015 CPA exam.
+New International Financial Reporting Standards (IFRS) went into effect as part of the 2015 CPA Exam.
 However, General Accepted Accounting Principles (GAAP) were fully updated in 2017.
-Though the IFRS change is significant, it will mean much more and is likely to be more heavily tested once GAAP is updated.
-For the 2015 exam, it was important to be familiar with the updated IFRS rules; however, this update was not be as major as the other two FAR updates described above.
+Though the IFRS change is significant, it meant much more and was more heavily tested once GAAP was updated.
+For the 2015 Exam, it was important to be familiar with the updated IFRS rules; however, this update was not as major as the other two FAR updates described above.

 Auditing and Attestation (AUD)

-- A minor update to external auditor’s ability to use client’s internal auditor was a part of the 2015 exam.
-This AICPA update further signifies that if analysis and decision information is obtained from the internal auditor, the ultimate evaluation of all information, at every step, is the responsibility of the external auditor.
+- A minor update to external auditor’s ability to use client’s internal auditor was a part of the 2015 Exam.
+This AICPA update further signified that if analysis and decision information is obtained from the internal auditor, the ultimate evaluation of all information, at every step, is the responsibility of the external auditor.

 Business Environment and Concepts (BEC)